pygame/pygame/docs/reST/tut/SurfarrayIntro.rst

 ------------

 The surfarray module has several methods for accessing a Surface's alpha/colorkey values.
-None of the alpha functions are effected by overal transparency of a Surface, just the pixel alpha values.
+None of the alpha functions are affected by overall transparency of a Surface, just the pixel alpha values.
 Here's the list of those functions.

 .. function:: pixels_alpha(surface)